 San Diego Repertory Theatre produces intimate, exotic, provocative theatre.
 We promote a more inclusive community through vivid works that nourish progressive political and social values and celebrate the multiple voices of our region.
 San Diego Repertory Theatre feeds the curious soul.

 We produce an eclectic mix of world premieres, brilliant contemporary plays and re-imagined classics.
-To enhance the theatre experience and encourage dialogue around each REP production, over 75 Engagement Events are offered free of charge throughout the season—a diverse assortment of pre- and post-performance salons, mini concerts, and forums with area scholars and artists.
+To enhance the theatre experience and encourage dialogue around each REP production, over 65 Surround Events are offered free of charge throughout the season—a diverse assortment of pre- and post-performance salons, mini concerts, and forums with area scholars and artists.

 San Diego Repertory Theatre provides a dynamic working environment in which duties and responsibilities may change.
 Employees are expected to be flexible and responsive to changes in the scope of their duties.
 All employees are expected to be familiar with and adhere to San Diego Repertory Theatre’s Personnel Policies and Procedures.